-Ordinarily, in conventional stratigraphic reference, mound levels and occupations would be numbered from bottom to top, but the actual sequence at Bell Field was not determinable during four seasons of
+Ordinarily, in conventional stratigraphic reference, mound levels and occupations would be numbered from bottom to top, but the actual sequence at Bell Field was not determinable during four seasons of excavation, so a reverse procedure is employed here.

 The narrative account of excavations at Bell Field, seasons beginning in 1965 and still current in the summer of 1968, gives the results of field work in regard to Structures #4 and #5 and #6 and #7 initially encountered in the immediate sub-humus level.
 The history of truncation in the upper mound and the profile indications has also been presented in the text.